metal3-io/metal3-docs/design/baremetal-operator/hardwaredata_crd.md

 `clusterctl.cluster.x-k8s.io=""` label on HardwareData and BareMetalHost CRDs.
 Current status annotation based pivoting workflow will stay as it is.
 However, CAPM3 machine controller will no longer copy `status.hardware` of BareMetalHost to the annotation.
-Because that part will be avialable in the form of HardwareData CR in the target cluster.
+Because that part will be available in the form of HardwareData CR in the target cluster.

 ### Implementation Details/Notes/Constraints